 Part of the Battle of the Wilderness occurred during a forest fire.
 Some soldiers returned to fight were the fire occurred to see skeletons of dead soldiers who had their bodies burned.

-Robert Edward Lee, along with his family members are buried within the present day Lee Chapel and Musuem, within the Washington and Lee campus.
+Robert Edward Lee, along with various immediate family members such as his wife, his sons and his daughters, were buried within the present day Lee Chapel and Museum, within the Washington and Lee College campus.
+A “Sleeping General” statue of Robert Edward Lee was created in Richmond and shipped to Lexington, via boat, after the general’s death.